Syrian rebels take airbase in slow progress toward Damascus

 "With God's help, the Marj al-Sultan airbase in eastern Ghouta has been liberated," the commander said in the video.
 Eastern Ghouta, a mix of agricultural land and built-up urban areas, has been a rebel stronghold for months.

-Damaged mobile radar stations could be seen on hilltops, with rebels waiving as they walked around the compound.
+Damaged mobile radar stations could be seen on hilltops, with rebels waiving as they walked in the compound.

 Footage from Saturday evening showed rebels firing rocket-propelled grenades at the base, and what appeared to be a helicopter engulfed in flames.

-Last week rebels briefly captured an air defence base near the southern Damascus district of Hajar al-Aswad, seizing weapons and equipment before pulling out to avoid retaliation from Assad's air force.
+Last week rebels briefly captured an air defense base near the southern Damascus district of Hajar al-Aswad, seizing weapons and equipment before pulling out to avoid retaliation from Assad's air force.